bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 Extract Video
 -------------
 This is really the heart of ACTION.
-We have two analysis routines that take frames of video and analyze their color content (plus implicit spatial information) and optical flow.
+We have several types of analysis routines that take frames of video and analyze their color content (plus implicit spatial information) and optical flow.

 Using the Python classes directly:

 #.
 Move your .mov file(s) to ~/Movies/action/DVD_TITLE, or to your preferred location.
 For each movie, the folder with the standardized title should contain the .mov file (copy it to there) and will be where ACTION writes all data files.
-#.
-Fire up the Python interpreter by launching ipython.
+Either in IPython or in a Python script, these are the basic steps:

 #. ``from action import *``
 #.
 Create a ColorFeaturesLAB object: ``cflab = color_features_lab.ColorFeaturesLAB(TITLE)`` where ``TITLE`` is the standardized title string for the film (without any extension).
 #.
 Call ``cflab.analyze_histogram_for_movie()``.
 You can also try ``cflab.analyze_color_features_for_movie_with_display()`` to see a visualization of the analysis data as the process runs.
 #.
 Wait for analysis to complete.
-You will have the ColorFeatures analysis file in your action movies folder alongside MOVIE.mov.
+You will have the L*a*b* color features analysis file in your action movies folder alongside MOVIE.mov.
 #.
-Create an optical flow object: ``oflow = opticalflow24.OpticalFlow24(TITLE)`` where ``TITLE`` is the standardized title string for the film (without any extension).
+Create an optical flow object: ``oflow = opticalflow.OpticalFlow(TITLE)`` where ``TITLE`` is the standardized title string for the film (without any extension).
 #.
 Call ``oflow.analyze_opticalflow_for_movie()``.
 #.
 Once this analysis is done, you will have raw optical flow data for the entire film in your action movies folder.
+#.
+Carry out the same steps for additional analysis classes.
+Each class implements one type of feature extraction.

 Using our batch Python script:

 #.
 Move your .mov file(s) to ~/Movies/action, or to your preferred location.
-For each movie, there should be a folder with the standardized title that contains the .mov file and will be where ACTION writes all data files.
+For each movie, there should be a single folder with the standardized title that contains the .mov file and will be where ACTION writes all data files.
 #.
 Launch Terminal and ``cd`` to the directory with your analysis scripts.
 #.
-Call ``python  batch_analyze_video-threaded ACTION_DIR NUM_PROCESSES``.
+Call ``python  batch_analyze_video-threaded ACTION_DIR NUM_PROCS``.
 This will run your video analysis in a batch mode.
 You should set ``ACTION_DIR`` to ~/Movies/action/ or whatever you used (see above).
 Set ``NUM_PROCS`` to the number of simultaneous processes to use.
 #.
 Sit back and let bash do all the work.
-Your video analysis data will reside in two files alongside your .mov file in the movies' directories.
+Your video analysis data will reside in files alongside your .mov file in the movies' directories.

+Please see ``scripts/batch_analyze_audio_48000.sh``

 Extract Audio
 -------------

-We use mplayer to extract the raw audio data from the movie file, and then use fftExtract to extract spectral data: Short Term Fourier Transform (STFT), Constant-Q Fourier Transform (CQFT), Mel Frequency Cepstrum Coefficients (MFCC), Chroma, and Power. fftExtract, a command-line program, is simply a version of the same analysis tools found in the Bregman Toolkit, but coded in C.
+We use mplayer to extract the raw audio data from the movie file, and then use fftExtract to extract spectral data: Short Term Fourier Transform (STFT), Constant-Q Fourier Transform (CQFT), Mel Frequency Cepstrum Coefficients (MFCC), Chroma, and Power. fftExtract, a command-line program, is simply a similar version of the same analysis tools found in the Bregman Toolkit, but coded in C, and able to handle a whole WAVE file from a feature-length film.

-Using Bregman for audio analysis : you can find a general tutorial `here <http://bregman.dartmouth.edu/~bregman/bregman/bregman_r12-09.15/bregman/examples/1_features.txt>`_ for using Bregman.
+Using Bregman for audio analysis : you can find a `general tutorial <http://bregman.dartmouth.edu/bregman/bregman/bregman_r12-09.15/bregman/examples/1_features.txt>`_ for using Bregman's features, as well as `general information about Bregman <http://bregman.dartmouth.edu/bregman>`_

 Using fftExtract:

 #.
 Move your .mov file(s) to ~/Movies/action, or to your preferred location.
 For each movie, there should be a folder with the standardized title that contains the .mov file and will be where ACTION writes all data files.
 #.
 Launch Terminal and ``cd`` to the directory with your analysis scripts.
 If you just performed video analysis, you should already be in that directory.
 #.
-Call ``python  batch_analyze_audio_48000.sh``.
+Call ``sh ./batch_analyze_audio_48000.sh``.
 #.
-Sit back and let bash do some more work.
+Sit back and let bash do the work.
 Your audio analysis data will reside in four files alongside your .mov file in the movies directory.
 There will also be a .wav file created.
 You are free to throw it away.

 Using the Data